-Selected recent publications (for downloads and working papers go to my general homepage):
+Selected recent publications (for downloads and working papers, visit Patrick's web page):

 'Are interest rate regressions evidence for a Taylor rule?' (with Francesco Perugini and Naveen Srinivasan), Economic Letters, Vol. 76, No. 1, 145-150, June 2002

 'Nominal Contracting and monetary targets – drifting into indexation' (with Eric Nowell and Bruce Webb), Economic Journal, January 2003, Vol 113, No. 484, 65-100